Getting a diagnosis when you suspect that you may have PCOS can seem daunting.

 Find a PCOS Specialist

-The practitioner/doctor that one would see to be diagnosed with PCOS would usually be a GYN or gynecologist, a doctor that specializes in women’s health.
+The practitioner/doctor that one would see to be diagnosed with PCOS would usually be a GYN or a gynecologist, a doctor that specializes in women’s health.
 The practitioner could also be general practitioner (GP) or endocrinologist (a doctor that specializes in treating diseases related to improper hormone regulation and/or diabetes).
 I would recommend going to see a specialist, either a GYN or an endocrinologist to get treatment and a diagnosis, unless you have a great relationship with your GP.
 I had to see several docs in order to get a diagnosis.
 Though I had all of the criteria and fit the diagnosis to a T, my original doctor did not know much about the syndrome at the time.
 I now see an endocrinologist cannot stress to you how important it is to find a doctor that you trust.
 Having an open relationship with your doctor, one where you can discuss your condition and ask questions without feeling judged or rushed through your appointment is CRITICAL in the management of your PCOS.

 I’ve been to enough doctors with crappy bedside manners to know that the great ones are few and far between, but they are out there!
 Once you find a great one you will be happy you went through the effort of finding him/her because your treatment will never be the same.